Travelling-Human/Django-Ecommerce/README.md

     -import monkeypatch
     delete that line and the monkeypatch.py file if you want to run it in a pc or laptop.

+   //even after that you will get problems because i changed something in settings.py. so please be carefull

 _______________________________________________________________________________________________________________________________
 *Screenshots*